creativenull/nvim-aula/README.md

 ## Getting Started

 The main goal of Aula is to provide you with proper APIs to be able to write your config in a more organized manner.
-Therefore, the folder structure is very important to note when I comes to writing your config with Aula.
+Therefore, the folder structure is very important to note when it comes to writing your config with Aula.

 ```
 ├── lua